themegrill/radiate/readme.txt

 == CHANGE LOG ==
 = TBD =
 * Fix - Inner warp CSS clearfix issue.
+* Fix - Updated the license information for the images used in the screenshot.

 = Version 1.3.7 -2020-12-21 =
 * Tweak - Update footer credit link with `rel="nofollow"` attributes.